4UR3L10/ConsoleAppOne/README.md

 Miguel  -> Class2:can

-Willaim -> Class3: do it
+William -> Class3: do it

 +When doing the pull uncheck the "db.lock" file.